Disc asymmetry characterisation in JWST-observed galaxies at 1 < z < 4: Introduction

 Since the first `spiral nebulae' galaxies were discovered in the 17th century, much research has been dedicated to understanding their morphology and evolution.
 Morphological classification systems like the Hubble Sequence \citep{Hubble.1926} have stood the test of time as a straightforward proxy to describe galaxy evolution \citep{Buta_etal(2011),Buta_etal(2015)}.
 Our understanding of such classifications systems have greatly improved due to the rapid advancement of technology.
 The deep sky surveys by Hubble Space Telescope (HST) were revolutionary as they provided an opportunity to peer into realms never observed before \citep{Buta_etal(2011)}.
 However, high redshift galaxies in these surveys often cannot be resolved to the level required for detailed classification and appear to have an irregular or peculiar shape leading to a `classification crisis'\citep{vandenBergh(1996),Conselice_(2003)}.
 Furthermore, owing to the filters available, HST can only investigate galactic structures in the optical wavelength out until $z\simeq 2.8$ beyond which only the UV rest frame wavelength can be probed \citep{Ferreira_etal(2022),Jacob_etal(2023)}.
 These shorter wavelengths are dominated by young forming stars \citep{Bruzual_Charlot(2003),Jacob_etal(2023)}, which can bias morphological classification.

 With the commissioning of the James Webb Space Telescope (JWST) a new era in astronomy dawned.
 Since becoming operational, JWST has provided an opportunity to reconsider our understanding of galaxy evolution and the physical processes that govern it by leveraging its higher angular resolution and longer wavelength imaging capabilities \citep{Ferreira_etal(2022)}.
 The advent of novel technology like JWST has also led to an increase in the amount of data at high redshift allowing astronomers to better classify galaxies in the early Universe.
-While the traditional methods like visual classification by individual science teams \citep[e.g.][]{Ferreira.JWST.2023, Kartaltepe_etal(2023), Jacob_etal(2023)} still prevail, newer projects like Galaxy Zoo have emerged that rely on the public to classify images from datasets like the Sloan Digital Sky Survey \citep[SDSS;][]{Lintott_etal2011,Smith_etal(2024)}.
+While traditional methods like visual classification by individual science teams \citep[e.g.][]{Ferreira.JWST.2023, Kartaltepe_etal(2023), Jacob_etal(2023)} still prevail, newer projects like Galaxy Zoo have emerged that rely on the public to classify images from datasets like the Sloan Digital Sky Survey \citep[SDSS;][]{Lintott_etal2011,Smith_etal(2024)}.
 To further improve efficiency, artificial intelligence and machine learning models are also being trained on the classifications made through different citizen science projects \citep[e.g.][]{Gordon.etal(2024)}.

 This paper, inspired by the work characterising detailed structure in simulations \citep{Weinberg.etal.2020,Johnson.etal.2023}, presents a novel classification system using a combination of Fourier and Laguerre polynomials.
-The combination is an effective modelling framework as they compresses large pixel datasets to a few physically meaningful coefficients.
+The combination is an effective modelling framework as it compresses large pixel datasets to a few physically meaningful coefficients.
 The coefficients are a description of a galactic surface brightness distribution.
 While visual classification becomes more ambiguous when peering into higher redshifts due to decreasing resolution, the Fourier-Laguerre method performs efficiently and reproducibly as it relies directly on quantifiable pixel information.
-This method can be considered as a form of unsupervised learning since it does not require prior training data \citep{Johnson.etal.2023}.
+This method is similar to unsupervised machine learning in that it does not require prior training data to provide representative summary information for a given galaxy \citep{Johnson.etal.2023}.